Maldives at 'high risk' of external, overall debt distress, says IMF - www.lokmattimes.com

 "Following the pandemic-induced contraction, the Maldivian economy expanded by 13.9 per cent in 2022 and is estimated to grow by 4.4 per cent in 2023.
 As tourist arrivals are expected to rise further, growth is projected at 5.2 per cent in 2024," the report stated.

-The global financial agency further pointed out that amid elevated fuel prices along with strong import demands, the current account deficit in 2024 is projected to remain 'large'.
+The global financial agency further pointed out that, amid elevated fuel prices and strong import demands, the current account deficit in 2024 is projected to remain 'large'.

+The Maldives is highly vulnerable to climate change risks, with potentially severe economic costs due to floods and rising sea levels," the report added.

-According to the IMF, a sustained fiscal consolidation, accompanied by tighter monetary and macro-prudential policies is needed to reduce vulnerabilities and restore the sustainability of public finance and debt.
+According to the IMF, sustained fiscal consolidation, accompanied by tighter monetary and macro-prudential policies, is needed to reduce vulnerabilities and restore the sustainability of public finance and debt.

 The Maldives is also "highly vulnerable" to climate change risks, with potentially severe economic costs due to floods and rising sea levels, as per the report.